Euro-BioImaging/BatchConvert/README.md

 ```

-If you already have NextFlow installed and accessible from the command line, or if you prefer to install it manually (e.g., as shown [here](https://www.nextflow.io/docs/latest/getstarted.html)),
+If you already have NextFlow installed and accessible from the command line (or if you prefer to install it manually
-you can also install BatchConvert alone, using the following script:
+e.g., as shown [here](https://www.nextflow.io/docs/latest/getstarted.html)), you can also install BatchConvert alone, using the following script:
 ```
 git clone https://github.com/Euro-BioImaging/BatchConvert.git && \
 source BatchConvert/installation/install.sh